Vikashttp/COMP3010/README.md

 ## Installation and Data Preparation

 ## Guided Investigation and Findings
 ### Question 1
-Initial exploration was performed to confirm that the BOTSv3 dataset was successfully ingested into Splunk and to identify available sourcetypes.
-Evidence: See screenshots/q1_index_overview.png
+**Which IAM users accessed an AWS service in Frothly’s AWS environment?**

+**Method**
+AWS CloudTrail logs were analysed using the `aws:cloudtrail` sourcetype, which records AWS API activity.
+IAM user activity was identified by inspecting the `userIdentity.userName` field, which records the username associated with each API request.
+Both successful and unsuccessful requests were included.

+**Evidence**
+The CloudTrail logs show multiple unique values in the `userIdentity.userName` field, indicating the IAM users that accessed AWS services within the environment.

+**Answer**
+bstoll,btun,jstokes,mramirez

 ### Question 2
+**What field would you use to alert that AWS API activity has occurred without MFA?**

+**Method**
-AWS CloudTrail logs were analysed to identify AWS API activity performed without multi-factor authentication (MFA).
-The field used was userIdentity.sessionContext.attributes.mfaAuthenticated.
+AWS CloudTrail logs were analysed using the `aws:cloudtrail` sourcetype to identify AWS API activity performed without multi-factor authentication.
+Console login events were excluded, and MFA-related fields were inspected.

-Evidence: See screenshots/q2_mfa_field.png
+**Evidence**
+The screenshot shows the field `userIdentity.sessionContext.attributes.mfaAuthenticated`, which indicates whether MFA was used during the API request.

+**Answer**
+`userIdentity.sessionContext.attributes.mfaAuthenticated`

 ### Question 3